Master of Studies in Environmental, Natural Resources, and Energy Law (MSL)

 If a MSL student wishes to totally withdraw from the program (i.e., not complete the program), the student must notify the Program Director and Registrar as far in advance as possible prior to the withdrawal.
 The withdrawal is effective as of the date the student notifies the Registrar and Program Director.
 Students who withdraw prior to the start of the published first day of the semester will not be required to pay tuition for that semester.
 For students who totally withdraw from the program on or after the published first day of the semester, charges will be pro-rated according to the Policy of Charge Adjustment found elsewhere in “What’s What.”

-PLEASE NOTE the following policy on tuition adjustments for schedule changes (not withdrawals): Dropping classes during the first three weeks: Tuition reversed at 100% for dropped credits (as long as student is not dropping all credits).
-Dropping classes after 3 weeks: no reversal of tuition charges for schedule adjustment.
+PLEASE NOTE the following policy on tuition adjustments for schedule changes (not withdrawals): Dropping classes during the first two weeks: Tuition reversed at 100% for dropped credits (as long as student is not dropping all credits).
+Dropping classes after two weeks: no reversal of tuition charges for schedule adjustment.

 If you have any questions about the MSL program, please consult the Program Director, Janice Weis, at 503-768-6649 or email@example.com, or the Assistant Director, Lucy Brehm, at 503-768-6882 or firstname.lastname@example.org.